Double Gloucester Cheese vs Mimolette Cheese

 Mimolette is a hard cheese from the region of Lille, France, known for its bright orange color and spherical shape.
 It has a firm texture and a nutty, sweet flavor that deepens as it ages.
 Older Mimolette is known for its dry and crumbly texture, making it an excellent grating cheese.

-Double Gloucester Cheese comes from England.
-Mimolette Cheese originated from France.
+• Origin: Double Gloucester Cheese (England), Mimolette Cheese (France)

 Double Gloucester Cheese Mimolette Cheese